 Student Academic Year Grants

 COMMUNITY ENGAGEMENT GRANTS (supported by the Arthur Crafts and Helen A. Papaioanou Funds) provide resources for students who design volunteer service projects or an academically-related community-engaged learning project and are intended to cover incidentals such as supplies, fees, or research expenses.
 Awards are competitive, are granted without regard to financial need, and are available to students in all disciplines and classes.
-Funding up to $300 for qualified individuals is available.
-For more information, contact Sam Boss (academically-related projects) or Marty Deschaines (volunteer projects) at the Harward Center for Community Partnerships or CLICK HERE to apply.
+Funding up to $200 for qualified individuals is available, however transportation-related expenses CANNOT exceed $100.
+For more information, contact Kristen Cloutier at the Harward Center for Community Partnerships or click here to apply.

 DEADLINE: Rolling (reviewed every week)

 CLICK HERE to view a sample project description.